Gaz1zPr0g/wt-lineup-creator/README.md

 1. Edit mode (to turn on press E) allows editing slots
 2. Delete mode (to turn on press D) allows deleting slots data

-The current mode is shown at the bottom left corner.
+The current mode is shown at the menu.

 <br>